1. School of Aquatic and Fishery Sciences, University of Washington, Seattle, WA

 11.

 Martin, A. P. & Palumbi, S. R. Body size, metabolic rate, generation time, and the molecular clock.
-Proc Natl Acad Sci U S A 90, 4087–4091 (1993).
+Proceedings of the National Academy of Sciences of the United States of America 90, 4087–4091 (1993).

 12.